DmesonAnalysers/DmesonAnalysis/docs/README.md

 With the option ```--suffix suffixname```, a suffix is added to the output file names, otherwise the input files are overwritten.
 With the option ```--plot``` it creates control plots that are saved in .pdf files

-### Projection of invariant-mass distributions from THnSparse
+### Projection of invariant-mass distributions from THnSparses
 * Project the THnSparse with the desired selections into invariant-mass distributions (TH1F):
 ```
 python ProjectDplusDsSparse.py configfile.yml cutset.yml output.root